-(Pictured left: Jacquie Lee during her blind audition for The Voice, photo credit NBC / Universal)
+(Pictured above: Jacquie Lee during her blind audition for The Voice, photo credit NBC / Universal)

 Vera Wang's Lucky Boots Win Jacquie Lee Spot on The Voice with Team XTINA

 The Complete Season 5 Collection (The Voice Performance) - Jacquie Lee Jacquie Lee October 3, 2013 Via Video Skype Interview by Nicole Hanratty Video edit assistant #BMG Long thick brown hair frames Jacquie Lee's doll like beautiful face complimenting her flawless Italian complexion as she appears in my Skype frame.
 All giggles and smiles, her enthusiasm is contagious.
 She is my first Skype video interview and immediately she looks for the partially missing eyebrow I tweeted her about having earlier in the day.
 "I can't even tell though," she says as she leans into the screen to look closer at the scene of my crime.
 "Really?"
 I ask, "really," she confirms in that way you can always count on a close girlfriend to tell you the truth.
 But her forehead in my screen examining my face makes me laugh, "I'm not coming any closer," I tell her.
 She laughs too and tells me she's done the same thing to herself a ton of times and already I can see this is the kind of girl you root for to win in life.